Inebriated Medical Professionals Are A Danger To Patients

 At Crandall & Pera Law, our medical malpractice lawyers work hand in hand with on-staff registered nurses to examine your case.
 We dig deep to discover:

 - If there is a lack of judgment during the diagnosis stage that caused the doctor to make an incorrect diagnosis of the patient’s condition

 - If important symptoms were missed or ignored

 - If the lack of motor skills affected the doctor or nurse during any medical procedure, including surgery

 - If the inebriated state caused the doctor to write the wrong prescription

 - If the doctor or nurse forgot an important detail at any stage

-Our lawyers will review is who is liable when a doctor or nurse is inebriated and that inebriation causes the patient harm.
+Our lawyers will review who is liable when a drunk or high doctor or nurse caused a patient harm.
 The inebriated health care provider will be held accountable.
-But hospitals are liable for the negligence of their employees.
+But hospitals could also be held liable for the negligence of their employees.
 While many of the health care providers are employees, doctors are not normally employees of the hospital.
 How much control the hospital had over the doctor is a key issue in deciding if the doctor was an employee.

-There is never an excuse for a healthcare provide to be under the influence at work.
-At Crandall & Pera Law, you always work with a skilled Ohio medical malpractice lawyer who fights on your behalf.
-Please call 877-686-8879 or fill out contact form to reserve an appointment at one of our offices in Cleveland, Cincinnati, Chagrin Falls, Columbus, and Chesterland.
-We do not stop fighting for you.
+At Crandall & Pera Law, you always work with a skilled medical malpractice lawyer who fights on your behalf.
+Please call 855-444-6651 or fill out our contact form to reserve an appointment at one of our offices in Cleveland, Columbus or our other locations across Ohio.